Linear waves in sheared flows. Lower bound of the vorticity growth and propagation discontinuities in the parameters space: Relationship between enstrophy and energy of small internal waves in parallel flows. The problem of transient enstrophy growth.

-Let us introduce the integral enstrophy for the traveling wave perturbation in a two-dimensional parallel flow field: were $\mathcal{V}$ is an arbitrary two-dimensional domain and $\mathcal{|V|}$ its volume.
+The plane Couette flow is a parallel viscous taking place in the gap between two plates moving tangentially one respect to the other.
+In the following, in regard to normalization issues, the reference length is the channel half-width $h$ while the reference velocity is the walls speed half-difference, $U_{w}$.
+The flow control parameter is the Reynolds number $Re=U_\mathrm{w}h/\nu$, where $\nu$ is the kinematic viscosity.
+The plane Poiseuille flow (PPF) is a flow driven by a pressure gradient between two fixed walls.
+Here, the reference velocity is the centerline velocity $U_\mathrm{CL}$, thus $Re=U_\mathrm{CL}h/\nu$.
+The Cartesian reference system is located at the channel centerline.
+In particular, we consider the two-dimensional configuration.
+The domain is bounded in the cross-flow direction ($-1<y<1$) and it is unbounded in the streamwise direction $x$.
+The basic flow expression is $\mathbf{U}(\mathbf{x})=U(y)\mathbf{e_\mathrm{x}}$, where $U(y)=y$ for the plane Couette and $U(y)=1-y^2$ for the plane Poiseuille flow, see Fig. \ref{fig:base_flow}.

-is the vorticity of the perturbation velocity field of components $\tilde u$ (longitudinal) and $\tilde v$ (wall-normal).\\ Since we are interested in the evolution equation of the integral enstrophy $\Omega$ and kinetic energy $E$, it is convenient to consider the linearized viscous vorticity equation for small disturbances:
+Let us introduce the integral enstrophy for a two-dimensional perturbation in a parallel-flow field: were $\mathcal{V}$ is an arbitrary spatial domain and $\mathcal{|V|}$ its volume.

-where the prime symbol stands for a total y-derivative, $U(y)$ is the basic flow state and $Re$ is the Reynolds number based on the channel half-height and the reference velocity, the centerline speed for PPF and the wall speed for PCF (figure \ref{fig:base_flow}). \\
+is the vorticity of the perturbation velocity field of components $\tilde u$ (longitudinal) and $\tilde v$ (wall-normal). \\ Since we are interested in the evolution equation of the integral enstrophy $\Omega$, it is convenient to consider the non-dimensional, linearized, viscous vorticity equation for small disturbances